 If your vacation goal for San Rafael is to spend more time relaxing by the pool and sipping local wine, Algodón is your place.

 Hotel Petit Suter is located a bit outside the city center itself but very close to many of the wineries mentioned above.
-The hotel itself actually also belongs to a winery which is located across the street.
+The hotel itself also belongs to a winery which is located across the street.

 Hotel Petit Suter has a cute garden with a small outdoor pool.
 For a couple of nights, it’s a decent choice for accommodation.